ahhab/book-alchemy/README.md

 # Book-Alchemy: A Flask Digital Library

 This project is a simple digital library web application built with Python, Flask, and SQLAlchemy.
 It was created as part of a [Masterschool.com](https://masterschool.com/) course to demonstrate foundational web development concepts with the Flask micro-framework.
+To run in codio with masterschool configuration, Port 5002: click "Run Flask app" - click "Box URL" - change URL to https://$HOSTNAME-$PORT.codio.io/  with PORT = 5002

 ## Project Status & Disclaimer